 Conclusion

 Student loans have a reputation for being expensive.
-But if you’re able to defer your payments, you can save a lot of money in the long run.
+But if you can defer your payments, you can save a lot of money in the long run.
 You can avoid the headaches of student loan repayment by taking advantage of the Student Loan Forgiveness Program.
-With it, you can avoid paying back your student loans until you’re 55 years old.
+With it, you can avoid paying back your student loans until you’re 55.
 I highly recommend you start the process as soon as possible.